Vale of Glamorgan Railway: Vale of Glamorgan Railway proposed

 When the VoGR line had been designed, it was expected that the Ogmore Dock and Railway Company would construct a line diverging from the L&OR line from Tondu to Bridgend, and passing east of Bridgend and running south-west to a new dock at Ogmore.
 The VoGR would have passed to the west of Bridgend to join the Tondu line, with a spur to the OD&R and a south-to-east curve to enter Bridgend station from the west.
 The OD&R proposals had in fact been withdrawn and its authorisation was abandoned, so that this complex arrangement was now unnecessary.
 The alignment of the VoGR was therefore altered to approach the Tondu line by passing Bridgend on the east side, with a short spur to enter Bridgend station from the east.
-This arrangement was cheaper, and it was authorised by Act of 20 June 1895.
+This arrangement was cheaper, and it was authorised by the Vale of Glamorgan Railway Act 1895 (58 & 59 Vict. c. xlix) of 20 June 1895.

-Incidentally, running powers had been south to Tondu in the authorising Act but this had been refused, obliging the company to exchange mineral traffic at Coity Junction.
+Incidentally, running powers had been sought to Tondu in the authorising act but this had been refused, obliging the company to exchange mineral traffic at Coity Junction.

 It had been originally intended to construct the line as single track, taking land for subsequent widening to double track.
 In August 1894 it was decided to make the track in Porthkerry Tunnel double track, and on 5 October the Board decided on double track from Barry to Rhoose.
 By 7 June the decision was made to construct in double track throughout the line, in view of the heavy mineral traffic expected to be running.
-In 1895 additional capital for this work was authorised by Act of Parliament.
+Additional capital for this work was authorised by the Vale of Glamorgan Railway Act 1895.

-During the construction work, pier no 10 of Porthkerry Viaduct, near the Barry end, subsided by several feet on 18 August 1896; it was followed by a major settlement of pier no 11, and later no 12.
+During the construction work, pier no. 10 of Porthkerry Viaduct, near the Barry end, subsided by several feet on 18 August 1896; it was followed by a major settlement of pier no. 11, and later no. 12.
 Stabilisation measures were put in hand, but this was a sign of future trouble.